ksigWyatt/Type-7-Secretory-Pathways/README.md

 This algorithm has been confirmed to find all intances of T7s in the text data.
 (See note below regarding much larger data sets)

 #### Big Data
-The following screenshot is the total runtime of the algorithm with several sets of data at once, with a combined overal data length of 2.9 million lines of text totalling 55.8MB file size.
-The program ran in just over 1200ms (1.2sec) and found all 354,000 matches in the set of over 349,000 groups.
+The following screenshot is the total runtime of the algorithm with a vastly larger set of data, with a combined overal data length of 2.9 million lines of text totalling 55.8MB file size.
+The program ran in just over 1200ms (1.2sec) and found all 354,000 matches in the set of over ORF 349,000 groups.

 <img width="758" alt="screen shot 2018-04-21 at 2 20 53 am" src="https://user-images.githubusercontent.com/22202975/39081191-d3b4e1de-450a-11e8-8316-1f80eb3cfe61.png">